 Abstract

-This contribution proposes a set of improvements to the GOP-based temporal filter in VTM.
+This contribution proposes a set of changes to the GOP-based temporal filter in VTM that aim at improving the BD-rate performance.

 The method was reportedly tested under VTM-11.0 RA test configurations.
 The filter is not used for AI or LD.

 The average Y/U/V BD-rates for the common test conditions (CTC) are reported to be −1.3%/−1.0%/−1.1% for RA.
-All BDR numbers were computed using unfiltered source sequences.
+All BDR numbers were computed using unfiltered source sequences as references.

 It is proposed to adopt the proposed changes into the VTM software.